 GHANA LEGAL SYSTEMS COURSE & GHANA CONSTITUTIONAL LAW

-This Course is for Ghanaians who have obtained the UK/External LLB Degreeand LLB from foreign recognised universities or common law countries and want to study Professional Law Course to qualify as Lawyers.
-It is a three-month programme from April to June.
+This Course is for Ghanaians who have obtained the UK/External LLB Degree and LLB from foreign recognised universities or common law countries and want to study Professional Law Courses to qualify as Lawyers.
+It is a three-month program from April to June.

-In order to become a law student, you need to obtain, first, a degree (4-year duration).
-Any degree will do if it is awarded by a recognised institution.
-By “recognised”, I mean the institution must be recognised by the institutions which offer law degrees: UG, KNUST, GIMPA, Zenith, Mount Crest (there are a few private arrangements which lead to the ‘London Law Degree’ but I cannot speak about them).
+To become a law student, you need to obtain, first, a degree (4-year duration).
+Any degree will do if it is awarded by a recognized institution.
+By “recognized”, I mean the institution must be recognized by the institutions which offer law degrees: UG, KNUST, GIMPA, Zenith, Mount Crest (there are a few private arrangements which lead to the ‘London Law Degree’ but I cannot speak about them).

 Fees for Ghana School Of Law

 * Post Call = GBP 6000 per course.